 The Annual Meeting will be held via live audio webcast available at www.proxydocs.com/ALHC.
 Please see the "Commonly Asked Questions and Answers About the Annual Meeting" section in the attached Proxy Statement for information on registration to attend the Annual Meeting.
-Stockholders will be able to participate, vote, view the list of stockholders of record and submit questions from any location.
+Stockholders will be able to participate, vote and submit questions from any location.